wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 - 5 datasets from FireBench provider default database
 - 394 datasets using FireBench default metadata

-Therefore, 81 datasets are considered trusted and will be used in benchmarks "trusted source only".
+Therefore, 81 datasets are considered trusted and will be used in benchmarks `trusted source only`.
 All 399 datasets are used in benchmarks "all sources".

 ```{note}